North Carolina Fisheries

 The Omega-3 Benefit

 Research suggests that omega-3 fatty acids may aid in reducing the risk of heart disease, in part by decreasing the amount of some blood fats and possibly cholesterol.
-Seafood is viewed as the best dietary source of omega-3 fatty acids.
+Seafood is viewed as an excellent dietary source of omega-3 fatty acids.
 Generally fattier fish contain more omega-3 fatty acids than leaner fish.
+Seafood is viewed as an excellent dietary source of omega-3 fatty acids.
 This chart compares the amount of omega-3 fatty acids in various types of seafood.

 Current dietary guidance says individuals should reduce their consumption of cholesterol to less than 300 milligrams per day.
 Nearly all kinds of fish and shellfish contain less than 100 milligrams of cholesterol per 3-ounce cooked serving.
 Shrimp contain higher levels of cholesterol, with 170 milligrams per 3-ounce cooked portion, as does fish roe and caviar.